toddhodes/Pathfinder/README.md

 # D&D, Pathfinder, and Starfinder

-(we started in Pathfinder 1E thus the repo name)
+(we started in Pathfinder 1E thus the prev repo name, Pathfinder)